drkghost/dev-principles/README.md

 better to crash application than allow it continue to work in case of critical exception has been thrown

+## TIMTOWTDI - There's more than one way to do it

+a Perl programming motto

+In contrast, part of the Zen of Python is, "There should be one — and preferably only one — obvious way to do it."

 ## Links:

 https://www.idginsiderpro.com/article/3233866/12-essential-software-development-principles-and-concepts.html